Judgment of Damascus

 Topic: Afflictions

-As we read this passage we need to understand that the Jews had become comfortable and complacent in their captivity and did not want to leave.
+The Jews had become comfortable in their captivity and did not want to leave.
 They had followed Jeremiah’s suggestions (Jer.
-29:4-7) and had families, houses and gardens and it was not easy for them to pack …
+29:4-7) and had families, houses and gardens.
+It was not easy for them to pack up and go to the holy land, but that was where they belonged and where God had a work …

 Peace at Last